1000ideas/table_it/README.md

   * Setup default users for projects.
 When you change project in new issue form, user will be selected by default;
   * Setup default activity for each role.
 It will be used with time actions: stop issue time and add time entry to issue;
   * Select custom field which contain issues's end time.
+  * Select default statuses for closing/reopeing issue using checkbox.
 3. Enable plugin for each project you want to see on homepage.
 You can enable it by default.
 Select `table it` plugin in modules list at `/settings?tab=projects`.
 You can also enable it for all existing projects calling `rake table_it:enable`.

 ## Additional info